 Prep Your Staff and Premises

 Do you have the manpower to handle the influx of traffic Small Business Saturday will bring through your door?
 Bulk up your staffing schedule for the day with seasonal employees, but schedule veteran team members too—they’re more prepared to answer customer questions and troubleshoot issues.
 Brief staff members on what to expect, how to handle common requests and problems, and any special offers.
 Emphasize the importance of great customer service even on what may be a hectic day.

-Prep your inventory for the occasion: stock up on your biggest sellers and any sale items, get extra product out onto the sales floor, and organize your shelves and overstock areas.
+Prep your inventory for the occasion: stock up on your biggest sellers and any sale items, get the extra product out onto the sales floor and organize your shelves and overstock areas.

 Partner With Other Businesses

 While a single store may see some success in attracting people to Small Business Saturday, the participation of multiple stores within the same area could be a slam dunk.
 Partnering with other businesses will allow you to expand your marketing reach leading up to the event, as well as increase your odds of additional customers on the day of the event.
 For example, if a cafe partners with a clothing store, the store can give away coffee and treats from the cafe, and the cafe can give away coupons for the clothing store to give each location additional exposure.
 Cross-promotion between businesses can be very successful and is a win-win for both the businesses and the customers.

 A single store participating in Small Business Saturday isn’t much of a draw.
 But multiple stores on the same street, or a whole shopping center hosting special events?
 Now you’re in business.

 Partner with the store next door or several on your block to maximize everyone’s marketing reach in the coming weeks and increase foot traffic on the day of.
 Search the Small Business Saturday site to see how other businesses in your neighborhood are celebrating, then pitch some partnership ideas to those that are a good match.

 Promote the Event